Fitness Activity Tracker App: Is It Difficult to Build It?

 - calorie counting.
 These applications are aimed at helping in the diet.
 Among the best apps of the sort is the Myfitnesspal service.

 - sleep control.
-Of course, sleep can hardly be called "activity", but, nevertheless, a sound sleep is the basis of a healthy lifestyle.
+Of course, sleep can hardly be called "activity", but, nevertheless, a night of sound sleep is the basis of a healthy lifestyle.

 - examples of exercises.
-We are not talking about collecting activity, but such services are also in demand.
+Such services are also in demand.
 Among the instances is the 7 Minute Workout application which ranked first in the category of workout apps for iPad in 68 countries.
 The idea of the app is that the user is being demonstrated how to perform 12 basic exercises, and the training lasts only 7 minutes.

 - serious health indicators.
-Yes, sometimes fitness apps are not limited to help in losing weight or training.
-There are applications aimed to save lives.
+Yes, sometimes fitness apps are not limited to helping you lose weight or work out.
+There are applications trying to save lives.
 In this regard, we should mention i-Prognosis which is designed to identify the symptoms of Parkinson's disease at an early stage.
 The range of data i-Prognosis needs includes voice vibrations, natural shaking of hands when interacting with a smartphone, the way of entering characters on the keyboard, facial expressions, and the like.
-Of course, applications of the sort are very complex and require a special approach.
+Of course, these applications are very complex and require a special approach.

-A personal trainer app is not limited to just collecting data on a single activity.
+A personal trainer app isn't just about collecting sport-related data.
+You need much more to succeed with your project.
 You should think carefully about the features of activity tracking apps and offer a great product.
 However, we'll talk about the matter later.

 The example of the fitness tracker app for runners, made by our talented designers